Are your physicians at the Health and Wellness Center in my HMO?

 How does the student insurance reimbursement work for treatment?

-Students must fill out a claim form for each injury or sickness and submit it to Consolidated Health Plans (CHP) at the address on the form.
+Students must fill out a claim form for each injury or sickness and submit it to Wellfleet at the address on the form.
 The student or the medical provider must also submit the bills for the services.

 Can my spouse and children be covered under the student insurance?